 How can you tell if someone is poaching?

-- Sells venison, deer sausage, fish or small game to acquaintances or at work.
+- Selling venison, deer sausage, fish, or small game to acquaintances or at work.

-- Collects native seeds, plants, or roots on MDC lands.
+- Collecting native seeds, plants, or roots on Conservation Department lands.